QCentroid/qcentroid-docs/docs/platform/edit-solver.md

 This action will delete the solver for you and for the the rest of the users in your organization.

-!!! warning "Caution"
+!!! danger "Caution"

     This action is irreversible.

 !!! warning "Caution"

-    If you delete a solver, all the existing integrations by the consumers will to stop working.
+    If you delete a solver, all the existing integrations by the consumers will stop working.

+!!! tip "Tip"

+    Instead of deleting the solver, just disable it.
+It will be invisible to everybody but you, and you'll be able to re-enable it again if you want.

 To delete a solver: